open-telemetry/opentelemetry-collector-contrib/processor/transformprocessor/README.md

 `resource.` or `instrumentation_library.`, it will reference those values.
 For metrics, `name`, `description`, `unit`, `type`, `is_monotonic`, and `aggregation_temporality` are accessed via `metric.`
   - The name `instrumentation_library` within OpenTelemetry is currently under discussion and may be changed in the future.
   - Metric data types are `None`, `Gauge`, `Sum`, `Histogram`, `ExponentialHistogram`, and `Summary`
+  - `aggregation_temporality` is converted to and from the [protobuf's numeric definition](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto#L291).
+Interact with this field using 0, 1, or 2.
+  - Until the grammar can handle booleans, `is_monotic` is handled via strings the strings `"true"` and `"false"`.
 - Literals: Strings, ints, and floats can be referenced as literal values
 - Function invocations: Functions can be invoked with arguments matching the function's expected arguments
 - Where clause: Telemetry to modify can be filtered by appending `where a <op> b`, with `a` and `b` being any of the above.